-(a) Discuss the merits of using stratified random sampling in this situation.
+(a) Discuss the drawbacks of using a simple random sample of the whole population in this situation.

 Suppose that the advertising firm has enough money to interview n = 40 households and decides to select random samples of size $n_1 = 20$ from town A, $n_2 = 8$ from town B, and $n_3 = 12$ from the rural area.
 The SRS are selected and the interviews are conducted.
 The results are shown in the following table with measurements of television-viewing times in hours per week.